domenicquirl/domenicquirl.github.io/content/blog/langjam2021/index.md

 Embrace the re-writes, but also embrace the cursed.

 ---
-[^gmtk-jams]: All of these themes are taken from recent [GMTK game jams](https://itch.io/jam/gmtk-2021). <a href="#fn-gmtk-jams" class="footnote-backref" role="doc-backlink">↩︎</a>
+[^gmtk-jams]: All of these themes are taken from recent [GMTK game jams](https://itch.io/jam/gmtk-2021).

 [^syntax-trees]: I'm assuming you know what a syntax tree is.
-If you don't, and if the abbreviation AST confuses you, maybe read [the introduction to my post on parsing basics](http://domenicquirl.github.io/blog/parsing-basics/#a-high-level-view) or [the Wikipedia article on abstract syntax trees](https://en.m.wikipedia.org/wiki/Abstract_syntax_tree) before you go on. <a href="#fn-syntax-trees" class="footnote-backref" role="doc-backlink">↩︎</a>
+If you don't, and if the abbreviation AST confuses you, maybe read [the introduction to my post on parsing basics](http://domenicquirl.github.io/blog/parsing-basics/#a-high-level-view) or [the Wikipedia article on abstract syntax trees](https://en.m.wikipedia.org/wiki/Abstract_syntax_tree) before you go on.